 the receiver's Ant-RF stage will reduce the AM-BC to IF leakage to a

 Listening for NDBs will require using Band 3.
 Copy of NDB stations becomes more and more difficult as the tuning approaches 400kc.
 By 500kc the heterodyning is constant.
 MW DX reception only occurs at night which is also when the AM-BC propagation is best.
 Using just a wire antenna for Band 3 will produce rampant heterodynes during nighttime listening.
-I've found that the series LC network wave trap works quite well at reducing the AM-BC to IF leakage to an absolute minimum when used with an end fed wire type of antenna.
+I've found that the "shunt connected" series LC network wave trap works quite well at reducing the AM-BC to IF leakage to an absolute minimum when used with an end fed wire type of antenna.
 Another possibility (which I haven't tried) would be a hi-Q remotely tuned loop antenna that would provide the selectivity needed and probably work quite well for receiving NDBs.
 Additionally, installing a wave trap in the feed line of the loop would provide maximum 570kc attenuation.
 A shielded-magnetic loop (like the Pixel Loop) is broadband and responds to the 570kc AM stations as well as to the other MW signals.
 I found that the Pixel Loop was just as bad as the wire antenna for allowing heterodyne interference.
 A wave trap is necessary with the Pixel Loop.
 In my set-up, I use a 135' "T" antenna that is basically just a wire feed line.
 Using just the antenna for nighttime Band 3 listening, heterodynes are easily detected and become a problem by 350kc.
 I use a Series LC wave trap connected as a shunt (antenna feed line to chassis ground) to effectively eliminate heterodyne interference for nighttime listening for NDBs using Band 3.

 Using the C.R.
 300/1 as a Amateur Vintage Military Radio Station Receiver - My amateur military radio operations are on 75M and are scheduled for mornings or late-afternoons.
 Also, there aren't any local 570kc AM stations in my area.
 This results in no detectible AM-BC to IF leakage interference when using the C.R.
 300 as the station receiver on HF on 75M.
 I use a 135' tuned Inv Vee antenna fed with ladder line.
 No wave trap is necessary.
 If 630M operation is planned, luckily 472kc can easily be tuned on Band 4 where the 98kc IF eliminates the problem.